noties/ScriptJava/README.md

 It may be used for educational purposes or just for fun of it as long as it offers a simple Java playground.

 ## Howto
-Get a hold of a `ScriptJava.jar` from a `binary` folder.
+Get a hold of a `ScriptJava.jar` from a `binary` folder (or build it from source).
 Make sure that `java` & `javac` are in the system's PATH.
 Run in the terminal:
 ```bash
 java -jar ScriptJava.jar
 ```

 ## What can be done
+*(note, that output for each statement is left out, but it's there :), it's executed right after you hit enter)*
 ```java
 "Hello world!"
 1 + 2